 Schools need to develop a policy statement which sets out the nature of the languages program to be provided.
-The responsibility for ensuring that a policy is developed, and final approval of the policy, rests with the school council.
 The actual preparation work will often be undertaken by a school languages committee, which may be a sub-committee of the council.

 A typical languages policy will include a rationale, information about the language(s) to be taught, objectives, provision and review arrangements.